hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/advanced_tutorials/train_gpt_using_hybrid_parallelism.md

 In the previous tutorial, we introduced 3 ways to build a pipelined model.
 But for huge models like GPT-3, you can't even build the model in CPU.
 In this case, you must split the model by yourself.

-GPT dataset returns `input_ids` and `attention_mask`, so we use two keyword arguments in `forward()` to get them.
+GPT dataloader returns `input_ids` and `attention_mask`, so we use two keyword arguments in `forward()` to get them.
 Note that for stages except the first stage, the first positional argument of `forward()` is the output tensor from the previous stage.
 So the `hidden_states` is from the previous stage, and for the first stage it's `None`.

 For GPT, the *word embedding layer* shares the weights with the *output head*.
 We provide `PipelineSharedModuleWrapper` to share parameters among pipeline stages.
 It takes a `list` of `int` as argument, which means those ranks share the parameters.
 You can use `register_module()` or `register_parameter()` to register a module or a parameter as the shared module or parameter.
 If you have multiple sets of shared modules / parameters, you should have multiple `PipelineSharedModuleWrapper` instance.
 If the parameter is shared within **one** stage, you should not use `PipelineSharedModuleWrapper`, and just use the same module / parameter instance.
 In this example, the *word embedding layer* is at the first stage, and the *output head* is at the last stage.
 Thus, they are shared among ranks `[0, pipeline_size - 1]`.

 For the first stage, it maintains the embedding layer and some transformer blocks.
 For the last stage, it maintains some transformer blocks and the output head layer.
 For other stages, they just maintain some transformer blocks. `partition_uniform(num_layers, pipeline_size, num_chunks)` returns the parts of all ranks, and the part is a `tuple` of `(start, end)` (exclude end). `start == 0` means that it's the first stage, and `end == num_layers` means it's the last stage.